fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 - Make data relateable (tiem stamped performance data)
 - Take on board wide breadt of newly available information without throwing the basis overboard
-- Should not only integrate but also allow itseld to be intergrated -
+- Should not only integrate but also allow itseld to be intergrated

-### Capgemini end to end Asset Performance Mgt Appoach & Suite

-Governance ( - )
-- Platform and Software selection
-- Data Model

-Consultancy (Capgemini Consulting)
-- Cross discipline alignment of logic and Metrics
-- Risk dependency calculations
-- Adaptive Regimes

-Data Processing (Cap)
-- Asset registration (application and support)

-Implementation & Support ( - )
-- Platform and Software
-- Bespoke Applications
-- Inspection & Reporting apps

-Connectivity & Sensoring (Sogeti)
-- Machine Connectivity
-- Sensoring

-Advanced Analysitcs (Predictive Modeling) (IDC)
-- Training & Support
-- (complex) Failure mode modeling

-{IMAGE: Use Picture e2e from Stephane Blanda}

-## EXECUTIVE SUMMERAY (DRAFT)
-1) Shared metrics and measures (agreed optimal outcome)
-2) Intergal availablitly of indormation : note: sensory & environmental data is relatively easy, the hard part is getting operator interventions/ maintenance activities and quality data in 1) ASSET HEALTH DASHBOARD MUST ALOOW FOR THIS 2) SMART SOLUTIONS FOR GETTONG DATA IN (SMART KNOB AND REPORTINMG APPS)
-3) Data must be relateable from the start (product, raw materials, assets/machines, quality data) 4)

-Note: score is constantly bein influenced by the reliabilty of other parts of the assets The need for indexed contribution (and a mechanisme to review it)